TavaresEvarist0/TavaresEvarist0/README.md

 ### About Me 🌟

-I'm a Front-end Web Developer and Freelancer, passionate about creating attractive, responsive and interactive interfaces.
+I'm a Fullstack Web Developer and Freelancer, passionate about creating attractive, responsive and interactive interfaces.
 I work as a freelancer, where I have the chance to collaborate on several exciting projects.

 I'm excited to share my projects, experiments, and learnings here on GitHub.
 If you are looking for collaborators for a project or have interesting ideas to discuss, feel free to get in touch.
 I am always open to new partnerships and stimulating challenges.
 Let's create amazing things together.